cloudspannerecosystem/spanner-change-watcher/README.md

 # Google Cloud Spanner Change Watcher and Publisher

+Cloud Spanner has officially released native change streams support, which is recommended instead of this solution.

+For more information see https://cloud.google.com/spanner/docs/change-streams.

 ## Introduction
 Google Cloud Spanner Change Watcher and Publisher is a framework that emits events when a row has been changed in a Cloud Spanner database.
 These row